trussworks/react-uswds/docs/contributing.md

   - GitHub Actions are used to check each PR for format and linting compliance
   - For an optimal developer experience, it's recommended that you configure your editor to run linting & formatting inline.
   - It is also possible to invoke the tools manually
-    - To check code format compliance, run `yarn format:check`
+    - To check code format compliance, run `npm run format:check`
-    - To auto-fix code format, run `yarn format:fix`
+    - To auto-fix code format, run `npm run format:fix`
-    - To check typescript complication, eslint, and stylelint, run `yarn lint`
+    - To check typescript complication, eslint, and stylelint, run `npm run lint`
 - [dangerjs](https://github.com/danger/danger-js) is used to enforce several pull request standards, including:
   - Changes to package source code should include changes to tests.
   - New `src/components` files should include changes to storybook.
   - New `src/components` files should be exported from the package entrypoint.
-  - Package dependency changes should include `yarn.lock` updates and `yarn audit` will be run by danger to ensure no high or critical vulnerabilities are found
+  - Package dependency changes should include `package-lock.json` updates and `npm audit` will be run by danger to ensure no high or critical vulnerabilities are found
 - [Vite tests](https://vitest.dev/) are run in CI and must pass before the branch can be merged
 - [Happo.io visual regression tests](https://docs.happo.io/docs/reviewing-diffs) are run CI against Storybook stories.
 All diffs must be approved before the branch can be merged.
 Developers with access (maintainers and many codeowners) log in to Happo.io account to approve/reject diffs.